YuelangX/Gaussian-Head-Avatar/README.md

 ```
 * Fit BFM model for head pose and expression coefficients using [Multiview-3DMM-Fitting](https://github.com/YuelangX/Multiview-3DMM-Fitting).
 Please follow the insturctions.

+We provide a [mini demo dataset](https://drive.google.com/file/d/1OddIml-gJgRQU4YEP-T6USzIQyKSaF7I/view?usp=drive_link) for checking whether the code is runnable.
+Note, before downloading it, you must first sign the [NeRSemble Terms of Use](https://forms.gle/H4JLdUuehqkBNrBo7).

 ## Training
 First, edit the config file, for example "config/train_meshhead_N031", and train the geometry guidance model.
 ```